pidanou/c1oud/pkg/connector/s3/README.md

 ## Requirements

-This connector uses your credentials stored in `.aws/credentials` file
+This connector uses your credentials stored in `.aws/credentials` file.
+See [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html) for more information

 ## Installation